isomerpages/moe-meridiansec/_about-us/Departments/Science.md

 			<p>All Sec 2 students participated in the STEM Playground Challenge #2: Dome Sweet Dome, where they are tasked to build a geodesic dome using any materials.
 After building their domes, students have to test the support strength of the dome by stacking handphones!
 From each class, a winning entry with the strongest structure built with sustainable or recyclable materials was selected.</p>
 			<img src="/images/Science06.jpg" style="width:60%">
 			<p><center>Showcase of domes built by students from 2E1 (left), 2E4 (centre) and 2A1 (right)</center></p>
+			<h4>Meridian Science Programmes</h4>
+			<p>Meridian Science Program is a series of programmes that aim to enhance students’ interest in science and stretch their learning in Science.
+Through various activities, students improve scientific communication by working and presenting on projects of interest.
+Students are exposed to extra-curricular experimental laboratory sessions in school, workshops and competitions.
+Through structured guidance and inquiry based exploration, we aim to nurture curiosity, intellectual perseverance and confidence in our students.</p>
+			<p><b>Meridian Young Scientist</b></p>
+			<p>The Meridian Young Scientist is a stretching programme for Sec 1 students to stretch and apply their knowledge in science.
+An award card is given to all students to encourage students to apply their learning and enjoy learning Science through various activities.<br><br>
+In 2022, the Meridian Young Scientist is renewed and updated with more exciting tasks!
+This time, it was organised as part of the 2022 Meridian Science Week.
+Students are given a choice of being “The Creative”, “The Erudite” or “The Explainer”, depending on the list of activities that they have completed.
+From their submissions, students completed their tasks with creativity and dedication.</p>
     </div>
 	</li>
 </ul>